 We all know, that throwing a coin in the Trevi Fountain is something that everyone’s doing.
 And then they wish.
 But how many of us know how it actually works?

-The tradition of throwing coins in the fountain is originating from a movie called Three Coins in the Fountain, from 1954.
+The tradition of throwing coins in the fountain is originating from a movie called Three Coins in the Fountain, in 1954.
 This is how it works:

 - One coin: you will return to Rome.